Religion in Togo: Islam

+Muslims represent the second largest religious group in Togo, after Christians.
 Islam was introduced to Togo by Berber groups who built mosques and converted populations, so that by 1900, 4% of the population was Muslim.
-In the 17th century, the Tchokossi, a Muslim people, settled in the Mango region (Togo) and gradually spread northward.
+In the 17th century, the Tchokossi, a Muslim people, settled in the Mango region of Togo, and gradually spread northward.
 German, and later French, rule was considered very favorable to the development of Islam in the country.
 The settlers signed agreements with the Muslim Berbers of the region to provide them with gold, weapons and mercenaries.
 The first mosque in Togo was built in the middle of the 19th century in the village of Didawurê.

-I’m 1997, Togo has become a member country of the Organization of Islamic Cooperation.
+In 1997, Togo has become a member country of the Organization of Islamic Cooperation.

+The 2022 census recorded approximately 1.5 million Togolese Muslims, accounting for roughly 19% of the total population.
+The vast majority of Muslims in Togo are Sunni of the Maliki school.

 Other religions

 Hinduism

 Hinduism is a recent phenomenon in Togo.
 This religion was exported to Togo through the Hindu Monastery of Africa based in Accra, Ghana.
 The religion was introduced by indigenous Africans based in Accra, Ghana, and a branch of the Hindu Monastery of Africa has been established in Lomé.
-There are around 80.000 or 1% Hindus in Togo in 2022.
+There are around 80,000 or 1% Hindus in Togo in 2022.